Dynatrace Inc. (DT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Dynatrace Inc. (DT) is $49.24, which is $6.44 above the current market price.
-The public float for DT is 194.88M, and currently, short sellers hold a 4.71% ratio of that float.
-The average trading volume of DT on March 03, 2023 was 2.66M shares.
+The average price predicted by analysts for DT is $49.24, which is $5.95 above the current price.
+The public float for DT is 194.88M and currently, short sellers hold a 4.71% ratio of that float.
+The average trading volume of DT on March 07, 2023 was 2.68M shares.

 DT’s Market Performance

-DT stock saw an increase of -2.81% in the past week, with a monthly gain of 9.71% and a quarterly increase of 15.86%.
-The volatility ratio for the week is 2.45%, and the volatility levels for the last 30 days are 3.18% for Dynatrace Inc. (DT).
-The simple moving average for the last 20 days is -4.42% for DT stock, with a simple moving average of 9.67% for the last 200 days.
+The stock of Dynatrace Inc. (DT) has seen a -0.88% decrease in the past week, with a -7.92% drop in the past month, and a 8.22% gain in the past quarter.
+The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.94% for DT.
+The simple moving average for the last 20 days is -2.72% for DT stock, with a simple moving average of 10.70% for the last 200 days.

 Analysts’ Opinion of DT